 A reasonable number of records at each site shall be reviewed to determine compliance.
-A minimum of five (5) unique members with at least three (3) claims each per site will be reviewed.
-An exception may occur and less records reviewed for PCS and CRS providers as well as if a selected provider has seen fewer than five (5) MCO members for Priority reviews.
+A minimum of five (5) records per site will be reviewed.
+An exception may occur and less records reviewed if a selected provider has seen fewer than five (5) MCO members.